Lent 2023

 FASTING: All Catholics between their 18th and 59th birthdays are also bound to observe the Law of Fast on the following days: Ash Wednesday and Good Friday.
 This practice involves limiting oneself to a single full meal and avoiding food between meals.
 Light sustenance may be taken on two other occasions in the course of the day.

 EASTER DUTY: After they have been initiated into the Most Holy Eucharist, all the faithful are bound by the obligation of receiving Communion at least once a year.
 This precept must be fulfilled during the Easter season, unless for a good reason it is fulfilled at another time during the year.
-This obligation may be fulfilled between February 26th (First Sunday in Lent) and June 4 (Trinity Sunday).
+This obligation may be fulfilled between the First Sunday in Lent and Trinity Sunday.

-RITE OF CHRISTIAN INITIATION OF ADULTS: The Rite of Election and the Call to Continuing Conversion will occur on the First Sunday of Lent, February 26th at 3:00 pm at St. Joseph Cathedral.
+RITE OF CHRISTIAN INITIATION OF ADULTS: The Rite of Election and the Call to Continuing Conversion will occur on the First Sunday of Lent, February 18th at St. Joseph Cathedral.

 THE FOLLOWING SHOULD ALSO BE NOTED: